mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 }
 ```

 The styling for the rest of the markdown content is in `tailwind.config.cjs` using `@tailwindcss/typography`.
-You can read more about it [here](https://github.com/tailwindlabs/tailwindcss-typography).
+You can read more about it [here](https://tailwindcss.com/docs/typography-plugin).

+---

-# Plugins
+## Plugins

 I've added some mdsvex plugins to support a few extra things (check out the `mdsvex.config.js` file).

-## Videos
+### Videos

 ![penguins](./penguins.mp4)

-## Relative Images and Videos
+### Relative Images and Videos

-The [mdsvex-relative-images](https://github.com/mattjennings/mdsvex-relative-images) plugin allows us to load images or videos using a relative URL.
-This is particularly nice for keeping images grouped with their post folder, rather than needing to put them in `/static`.
+The [mdsvex-relative-images](https://github.com/mattjennings/mdsvex-relative-images) plugin allows loading images or videos with a relative path.
+This is particularly nice for grouping images with the post under the same folder, rather than needing to put them all in `/static`.

 ```md
 ![penguins](./penguins.mp4)
 ```

-## Reading Time

-[remark-reading-time](https://github.com/mattjennings/remark-reading-time) adds the estimated reading time to the post's frontmatter.

-## Preview

-[remark-preview](https://github.com/mattjennings/remark-preview) provides snippets for each post in their frontmatter.
-I have it configured so the `preview` frontmatter property contains plain-text (which we use for SEO), and `previewHtml` contains formatted HTML (which we use to preview to the user).
-Beware that the preview content does not run through mdsvex, so mdsvex-specific features and plugins will not work in preview (such as components, or relative images unfortunately).

-Feel free to look at the docs for remark-preview as there are a few ways you can customize it.
+---

-# That's it!
+## That's it!

 I think I've covered most of the important stuff.
 If you have any questions, suggestions, or problems feel free to [open an issue](https://github.com/mattjennings/sveltekit-blog-template/issues).